 SECTION III: General Awareness

-Evaluation: This section was dominated by current general awareness questions as mentioned in the notification itself.
-This section required you to be thorough with your knowledge of Business, Sports, Movies, awards and Government Policies etc. Questions were mostly based on current affairs with no emphasis on any area.
-Interestingly a lot of questions were from current affairs, which were more than 12 month old.
+Evaluation: GK was on expected lines and dominated by current general awareness questions as has been the trend.
+This section required you to be thorough with your knowledge of Business, Awards, Government policies, and Politics etc. (for eg. three questions based on recent vidhan sabha elections in five states, winner of earth award, Modicare, company acquisitions etc.).
+Interestingly a lot of questions were from current affairs which were less than 1 month old but no single area dominated in terms of no of questions asked in the section.
 Overall this section was tougher as options were tricky.
 The cut off expected in this section is not very high.

 SECTION IV: Analytical & Logical Reasoning